 "As a society, we have to figure out how to place some sort of value on the time spent with patients -- it's the key element -- and beyond that, the knowledge, experience and human skills of the person spending that time."

 The physician shortage looms large.
 "The area is on the verge of a huge crisis," Schamess said.
-"When you look at the economics of how hard it is to start a practice, to hire somebody, how easy it is to go under, it's really
+"When you look at the economics of how hard it is to start a practice, to hire somebody, how easy it is to go under, it's really just a setup for disaster.

 "Primary care tends to be sort of a loss leader.
 Nobody really makes money from it," he continued.
 "Even the larger groups in family practice and internal medicine are struggling."